cryotd/lbox-share-my-lobby-scripts/README.md

 ```
 You can utilize it to load arbitrary profiles into share my lobby, and make it appear to other lmaobox premium users who make use of party sharing service. https://www.youtube.com/watch?v=OXlZCJM2m6I

 You can also use it to collect information about people who are participating in this specific cheat ecosystem's backend features.
+Check fetch-registration-table-active-users.cs for that.